KTH-RPL/DeFlow/README.md

 🔥 2024/07/02: Check the self-supervised version in our new ECCV'24 [SeFlow](https://github.com/KTH-RPL/SeFlow).
 The 1st ranking in new leaderboard among self-supervise methods.

-Pre-trained weights for models are available in [Zenodo](https://zenodo.org/records/12632962) or [Onedrive link](https://hkustconnect-my.sharepoint.com/:f:/g/personal/qzhangcb_connect_ust_hk/Et85xv7IGMRKgqrVeJEVkMoB_vxlcXk6OZUyiPjd4AArIg?e=lqRGhx).
+Pre-trained weights for models are available in [Zenodo](https://zenodo.org/records/12632962).
 Check usage in [2.
 Evaluation](#2-evaluation) or [3.
 Visualization](#3-visualization).

 **Scripts** quick view in our scripts: